godotengine/godot-docs/tutorials/math/random_number_generation.rst

 RandomNumberGenerator requires more code to use, but allows creating multiple instances, each with their own seed and state.

+This tutorial uses global scope methods, except when the method only exists in the RandomNumberGenerator class.

 The randomize() method
 ----------------------